ryanbrosnahan/Spring-2013/CSSeniorSeminar/Resume.md

  - Sold new and used textbooks on Amazon.com with an inventory of over 40,000 books
  - Hired and managed employees

-**Partner, Research Guru** |
+**Partner, Research and Business Development** |
 Quixby LLC |
-May 2012 - November 2012
+May 2011 - November 2012

- - Conducted quantitative business research and gained abundant knowledge of the retail technology industry
+ - Performed extensive market research on the retail techonolgy industry
  - Networked with influential entrepreneurs across Ohio
- - The company raised over $100k during my time there
+ - Raised over $100k in first two rounds of funding

 **Other Experience**

+ - **Software and Data Science Consultant** | August 2013 - Present
+ - **Startup Consultant** | November 2012 - Present
  - **Investor / Options Trader** | 2007 - Present
  - **Student Research Assistant - Carbon Nanofiber startup** | 2006 - 2010
  - **Student Research Assistant - Biofuel research** | 2005 - 2006